Cardi B & Offset's 2020 Grammys Arrival Was Worth the Wait

 Cardi B and Offset have finally arrived to the Grammy Awards!

-And speaking of diamonds, E!
-News has learned that Cardi wore a custom necklace designed by Gismondi 1754.The one of a kind necklace featured over 310 carats of white diamonds combined and is worth more than $5 million.
+And speaking of bling, E!
+News has learned that Cardi wore a custom necklace designed by Gismondi 1754.The one of a kind necklace features over 310 carats of white diamonds combined and is worth more than $5 million.

 The stars head into the night with one nomination.
 They're up in the Best Rap Performance category for their hit "Clout," which appears on Offset's album Father of 4.